reflectoring/reflectoring.github.io/_posts/2021-03-21-dont-use-spring-profile-annotation.md

 ---
-title: "Don't Use Spring's @Profile Annotation!"
+title: "Don't Use the @Profile Annotation in a Spring Boot App!"
 categories: [spring-boot]
 date: 2021-03-21 00:00:00 +1100
 modified: 2021-03-21 00:00:00 +1100